TirthSathwara/Facebook-Login-Page/README.md

 # Facebook-Login-Page
-This is a Facebook login page clone.
+This is a clone of Facebook login page .